 On average, we spend about three nights in a hotel, which means we are moving A LOT.
 Most people who take on long term travel tend to pick a place to make as their home base, staying at least a week and sometimes up to a month.
 This makes travels plans a lot easier (as you are not always spending time reserving hotel rooms) and cheaper (every time we move it is another bus/train/plane fare).
 We are a little different in that we are trying to get to as much of the world as possible in this one year that we have to do it.
 Plus, we tend to get tired of places quickly.

 Our longest stay yet in one place was nine wonderful days in Krabi, Thailand.
 But that was long enough…time to move on and see something new!
-Going this fast can be exhausting as sometimes I feel like we barely have time to catch our breath, but the list of sights and amazing memories we made traveling like this entirely worth it.
+Going this fast can be exhausting as sometimes I feel like we barely have time to catch our breath, but the list of amazing memories we made while traveling like this entirely worth it.

 A Breakdown of Our Days